OmChuri/movie-success-prediction-ml/README.md

-# 🎬 Movie Analytics Dashboard & Success Prediction
+# 🎬 Movie Analytics Dashboard & Success Prediction System

 ## 📌 Overview

-This project is an **interactive Movie Analytics Dashboard** integrated with a **Machine Learning-based prediction system** to analyze and forecast movie success.
+This project is a **data-driven Movie Analytics Dashboard** integrated with a **Machine Learning-based prediction system** to analyze and forecast movie success.

-Unlike traditional projects that only focus on prediction, this system provides a **complete analytical platform** with visualization, filtering, and multi-industry data integration.
+Unlike traditional projects that focus only on prediction, this system provides a **complete analytical platform** with:

+* Interactive visualization
+* Multi-industry dataset integration
+* Real-time filtering
+* AI-based insights

 ---

 ## 🚀 Key Features

-* 📊 Interactive dashboard using Streamlit
+* 📊 Interactive dashboard using **Streamlit**
 * 🌍 Multi-industry dataset support:

   * Bollywood